You can get from Porto to Lisbon by train, bus or flight.

 |Distance||170 miles (274 km)|

-Take a coach or flight to travel 170 miles (274 km) to Lisbon from Porto.
-If speed is a priority, then a flight is the best option with an average duration of 55 min; whereas, if saving money is more important, then a coach is the best option with prices starting as low as £4.
-The most popular travel providers which serve this route are Flixbus or TAP Portugal among others.
-Travellers can even take a direct coach or flight from Porto to Lisbon.
+Take a coach, flight or train to travel 170 miles (274 km) to Lisbon from Porto.
+If speed is a priority, then a flight is the best option with an average duration of 1 h; whereas, if saving money is more important, then a train is the best option with prices starting as low as £17.
+The most popular travel providers which serve this trip are Rede Expressos, azores airlines or Comboios De Portugal among others.
+Travellers can even take a direct from Porto to Lisbon.

 The journey from Porto to Lisbon is a popular route with travellers wishing to explore the history and culture of Portugal's two main cities.
 You can travel between the cities by bus or plane with services scheduled every day of the week.
 Bus routes are direct and take from between three hours and 15 minutes to 4.5 hours.
 The flight time to Lisbon from Porto is just one hour, but the overall journey will be longer depending on the time spent on checking in and passing through security.